lechat/headphones/README.md

 #![preview thumb](https://github.com/rembo10/headphones/raw/master/data/images/headphoneslogo.png)Headphones

 ###Notes
+This is a fork of performance branch of majello/headphones, which seems to have varios problems and not being updated

+What is done here:
+* dynamic loading of database adapters

+What is broken:
+* pretty much everything concerning databases other than sqlite

+What is planned:
+* fix what's broken :)
+* add ElasticSearch support
+* to have performance optimised and pythonized version of Headphones

 This is a fork of Headphones by rembo10.
 I intend to provide database connectivity beyond sqlite and various optimizations, improvements.
 The current version adds:
 * mySQL connectivity